 Maine is unlikely to pass such a law, because we have few dark-skinned people within our borders.
 More significantly, were Maine to pass a similar bill we would authorize the stopping, searching and interrogation of anyone who might be here illegally from Canada or Eastern Europe.
 If you are light skinned that might be you.
 Think how a presumption that someone with light skin is here illegally until proven otherwise would affect you or your family.

 Which is not to say that Maine is not targeting dark-skinned people in the criminal arena.
 Racial profiling is the stopping of people because they look “suspicious” or are someplace that people who look like them are not ordinarily found.
 Such as a dark-skinned person in Falmouth Foreside.
 This assumption that someone is suspicious mostly because of the color of the skin does not help us.
 It interferes with legitimate police investigative work, and adds to resentment and a feeling that one is not a valued part of a community.
 Racial profiling is lazy and based on meanness.
 A few years ago the Maine Legislature had a chance to do something about it, and declined.
+Governor Baldacci issued an executive order against profiling; Governor LePage rescinded it.
 The Legislature should look at this again.
 Because, again, just imagine how a light-skinned person would feel in a society in which dark-skin were both the norm and the powerful.
 No one should live in a society in which inequality is enforced.

 Human Rights for “all” means human rights for all.